Today we look at a selection of the best lawn rakes. If you choose a good quality rake it should last you a lifetime.

 True Temper Steel Bow Rake

-If you need a classic, reliable garden rake, this is the tool for you.
+If you need a classic, reliable garden rake, then the True Temper Steel Bow Rake is the tool for you.
 The design is straightforward, with strong metal teeth and a wide head.
 While it might be difficult to fit into nooks and crannies, it can be used to rake up lawn debris and spread rocks with no problem.
 The long prongs can also be used to poke holes in the turf to prepare for seeding.

 The fiberglass handle is lightweight, and comes with a cushioned grip for stability.
 This bow rake isn’t particularly good for clearing out tight spaces or going over uneven terrain, but it can be used for plenty of other tasks.